rava-dosa/arm/_posts/2018-08-06-Linux-kernel-2.md

 #include <unistd.h>
 int main(){
 long int s = syscall(335);
-printf("Syscall called %ld \n",s);
+printf("Syscall returned %ld \n",s);
 return 0;
 }
 ```

-Now compile this programm with gcc try.c and then run it by ./a.out. if it prints syscall called 0, then your syscall worked else not.
+Now compile this programm with gcc try.c and then run it by ./a.out. if it prints syscall returned 0, then your syscall worked else not.

 ```
 dmesg